Ozone-Depleting Substances (ODS) Recordkeeping and Reporting

 • Smarter: The new e-reporting forms contain data validation capabilities that prevent incorrect entries.
 These validations are designed to reduce error and inefficiencies associated with manual submittal.

 New features to the online submission.

-• Streamlined: The new application will include a submission history table that is easily searchable and viewable by all users within the same organization.
+• Streamlined: The new application includes a submission history table that is easily searchable and viewable by all users within the same organization.

-• Smarter: The new application will include validations that help ensure accurate and complete report submission packages.
+• Smarter: The new application includes validations that help ensure accurate and complete report submission packages.

 New method for receiving EPA communications.